Who are we?

 - National Coming Out Day – October 11th – information leaflets in Learning Resource Centre; signposting to local organisations.

-- February LGBT* History Month -celebrated by having speakers in College.
+- February LGBT* History Month – celebrated by raising awareness in College.

 - Show Your Pride Day! – usually in April.
 This is a fundraiser event when we have music, cakes, merchandise, photo booths, and information stalls.